 Points of interest and Catholic lore

-The institution of the Eucharist at the Last Supper is reported in the gospels of Matthew, Mark and Luke but not in John.
-In John (6:1–15), the setting is the multiplication miracle of the loaves.
-Instead, in John’s Gospel, Jesus washed the feet of his disciples at the Last Supper (13:1–11) in an act of service.
+The institution of the Eucharist at the Last Supper is reported in the Gospels of Matthew, Mark and Luke but not in John.
+In John (6:1–15), the setting involves the multiplication miracle of the loaves.
+Instead, in the Gospel of John, Jesus washed the feet of his disciples at the Last Supper (13:1–11) in an act of service.

-Luke’s Gospel emphasises the mercy and forgiveness of the Lord towards those who repent.
-Even on the cross, Jesus continues in this.
-He assures the repentant thief of his place in paradise.
-This incident is only reported in Luke’s Gospel.
+The Gospel of Luke emphasises the Lord's mercy and forgiveness for those who repent.
+Even on the cross, Jesus continues to embody these themes.
+He assures the repentant thief that he will have a place in paradise.
+Notably, this incident is only reported in the Gospel of Luke.

 Jesus is crucified at Calvary, a Latin translation of the Semitic word Golgotha, which means ‘skull’.